MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

 Microsoft Fabric permissions and granular SQL permissions work together to govern Warehouse access and user permissions.
 In this exercise, you'll secure data using granular permissions, column-level security, row-level security, and dynamic data masking.

 > **Note**: To complete the exercises in this lab, you'll need two users: one user should be assigned the Workspace Admin role, and the other should have the Workspace Viewer role.
-To assign role to workspaces see [
+To assign roles to workspaces see [
 Give access to your workspace
 ](
 https://learn.microsoft.com/fabric/get-started/give-access-workspaces